-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.

 At our school, we aim for a high standard of education for all children that offers a wide range of learning opportunities.
 We have high expectations of behaviour that are based on respect, positive rewards and developing children's sense of responsibility and self-esteem.